robot-perception-group/AirPose/README.md

      - run `pip install meshcat rospkg`
      - Change folder to `cd AirPose/catkin_ws/src/aircap/packages/flight/airpose_server` and run `pip install -e smplx`.
      - The visualization node can then be run with `python copenet_rosViz.py /machine_1/step3_pub /absolute/path/to/smplx/models` or `python copenet_rosViz.py /machine_2/step3_pub /absolute/path/to/smplx/models`.
 The path is most likely `/path/to/AirPose/copenet/src/copenet/data/smplx`
+- You can either use the complete bag files with `rosbag play d*_BGR.bag --clock --pause`

-- `rosbag play d*_split1.bag --clock --pause`, where split{n-th} is the n-th split of a longer sequence.
+  or create smaller (overlapping) bags using the `split.zsh` script that you find in both folders.
+This split will create 5 split from each bag.
+Afterwards, simply run `rosbag play d*_split1.bag --clock --pause`, where split{n-th} is the n-th split of the longer sequence.
 The splits have some overlap between them.
-If your pc is powerful enough you might also want to try the full bags.

 At this point you should be able to see play the rosbag in the way you prefer.

 The published topics, for each machine, are: